watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

 Variables connected beteen periods
 ----------------------------------
-This table lists paris of variables that need to be connected across two time periods during processing phase
+This table lists pairs of variables that need to be connected across two time periods during processing phase

 .. csv-table::
    :header: "Variable from the previous period", "Symbol", "Variable in the next period", "Symbol"